ashishpatidar123/ashishpatidar123/README.md

 ## Introduction
 Hi there!
 I'm Ashish Patidar, a passionate developer interested in Development, Machine Learning, and AI.
 I love building development and machine learning projects and exploring new technologies.
 Connect with me on social media or check out my projects below.
-I'm a passionate developer interested in Development, Machine Learning, and AI.
-I love building development and machine learning projects and exploring new technologies.
-Connect with me on social media or check out my projects below.